dimovadobi/Programming-Basics-Book-Python-MN/chapter-12-conclusion.md

 #### The SoftUni Curriculum for Software Engineers

-What follows after **enrolling** in the SoftUni program for training software engineers.
-It is formed as a sequence of **modules in several courses** in programming and software technologies, entirely directed towards gaining fundamental knowledge in software development and acquiring **practical skills for working** as a programmer with the most contemporary software technologies.
-Students are given a choice between **several professions** and specializations focused on C#, Java, JavaScript, Python, PHP, and other languages and technologies.
-Each profession is studied in several modules with 4 months duration, and each module consists of 2 or 3 courses.
-The classes are divided into **theoretical preparation** (30%) and **practical exercises, projects, and classes** (70%), and each course ends with a practical exam or practical academic project.
+SoftUni’s programs are designed as a **sequence of modules** giving you fundamental knowledge in software development and practical skills to prepare you to work as a programmer with the latest software technologies.
+The classes are divided into learning **theory** (30%) and doing **exercises and projects** (70%).

 #### SoftUni for People Who Work and Study